 - outside Canada accompanying a Canadian citizen who is his or her spouse or common-law partner or is a child accompanying a parent;

 - outside Canada employed on a full-time basis by a Canadian business or in the public service of Canada or of a province; or

 - is an accompanying spouse, common-law partner or child of a permanent resident who is outside Canada and is employed on a full-time basis by a Canadian business or in the public service of Canada or of a province.

-The intent of the regulations on the obligations of permanent residents is:
+The intent of the obligations of permanent residents is:

 - to prescribe flexible, clear and objective rules and criteria for establishing and determining compliance with the residency obligation provisions of the IRPA;